MakoMori2023/Visual-Detection-Python/ReadMe.md

 2. Install the required dependency libraries
 ```
 pip install opencv-python mediapipe pyyaml
-Prepare the model files
 ```

-3. Create a Model directory in the project root directory (if it does not exist) Place the following model files into the Model directory:
+3. Create a Model directory in the project root directory (**if it does not exist**) Place the following model files into the Model directory:
     - blaze_face_short_range.tflite (for face detection)
     - hand_landmarker.task (for hand gesture detection)
     - pose_landmarker_full.task (for human stickman detection)

 4. Ensure the model file names and paths are consistent with the model_path configuration in config.yaml